stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 Go includes support for SQL in the standard library.
 The [database/sql](https://pkg.go.dev/database/sql) package provides the basic components that are needed for database access.
 You can use it in your own applications, but it is most valuable for the authors of libraries.
-In most cases, you should use a third-party data access library.
+In most cases, you should use a third-party library to work with SQL databases.
 In either case, you will need to install the appropriate driver for the database.

 ### Data Access with SQL